Xenovonex/xenovonex.github.io/about.md

+---
 layout: page
-title: "About"
+title: About
-permalink: /about
+permalink: /about/
+---

 # About Page Test
 Hi Wereld